Nose Filler In Southampton

 The good news about all hyaluronic-acid-based fillers is that they can be reversed with what is called hyaluronidase.
 This is an enzyme that dissolves hyaluronic acid rapidly and safely.

 So if you should regret the decision or not like the look, you can have it reversed. 👍

-If you have a different filler, the reversal is more complicated but still doable.
+If you have a different filler, the reversal is more complicated.
 Please contact us to find out more.